Fire Prevention for NYC-Area Landlords: Protect Your Tenants and Property

 Even a small blaze can cause significant damage.
 Fire safety is definitely an area where preventive effort far outweighs the aggravation of recovery.
 Below are fire prevention tips for the top causes of fires, as reported by the National Fire Protection Association.

-Cooking is the leading cause of home fires, resulting in an average of 1666,000 fires per year and claiming 480 lives annually.
+Cooking is the leading cause of home fires, resulting in more than 170,000 fires per year and claiming 550 lives annually.

 - Keep flammable items at least three feet away.